 - Its’ exposed chromium flange does not match any stainless steel sink.

-The InSinkErator Badger 5 garbage disposal unit has 26 ounce grind chamber with a ½ hp dura-drive induction motor and a galvanized steel grind system.
+The InSinkErator Badger 5 unit has 26 ounce grind chamber with a ½ hp dura-drive induction motor and a galvanized steel grind system.
 It’s one of the most popular garbage disposal brands available famous for its quality, durability and superior sound and grinding features.

 The Badger 5 runs on a one-stage grind technology including a GrindShear Ring which grinds even the toughest foods to liquid consistency so that it safely flows into the sewage system.